Worldpay/Worldpay-Magento2-CG/README.txt

 14. US and Canada domestic acquiring - Issure Insights, Prime Routing, ACH Pay and Level 2/3 Data
 15. Klarna PayNow, PayLater and SLICEIT
 16. MOTO supports new Merchant code for supporting non-3DS payment.
+17. Payment method logo personalisation
+18. API Security alert to Merchant and Worldpay

+Note - In this release Chrome Payment request API is experiencing issues with Chrome version 100 and above.